 Swift Elementary Art Teacher Roxanne McKee Shows Us How To Make The Perfect Mother’s Day Gift

 What would Mother’s Day be like without your student bringing home something homemade from school for mom?
+How to projects can seem far fetched.

 Well, thanks to Swift Elementary art teacher Roxanne McKee, you won’t have to worry about that even though Arlington ISD campuses are closed because of the coronavirus pandemic.